Tips for Recovery From a Former Addict.

 Is caffeine addictive or capable of producing a dependent response?
 Yes!
 All evidence says that it is.
 Several studies show that it “produces the same behavioral effects as classical psychostimulants, such as cocaine and amphetamine, mainly motor activation, arousal, and reinforcing effects.”
 Which means, that it’s chemically addictive.

-According to the criteria put out by the JourneyPure At The River addiction and mental health treatment facility, determining whether your caffeine consumption is simply a habit or an addiction really comes down to figuring out if it’s having a negative impact on your life and if trying to stop produces withdrawal symptoms.
+According to the criteria put out by JourneyPure: Tennessee Alcohol & Drug Rehab determining whether your caffeine consumption is simply a habit or an addiction really comes down to figuring out if it’s having a negative impact on your life and if trying to stop produces withdrawal symptoms.
 While any regular coffee drinker that’s had to go without for a day or even had it delayed because of a medical procedure or schedule change knows about withdrawal symptoms, you have to ultimately decide how comfortable you are being that dependent on a substance.
 If it’s causing other negative health effects such as the ones I was experiencing, then it’s probably time to unplug the coffee maker and put down the sodas.

 First, let me be perfectly clear.
 I am not a medical professional and none of this information is intended as medical advice.
-If you believe you are experiencing negative health effects caused by caffeine consumption, your doctor is the one best suited to give you advice relevant to your specific needs.
+If you believe you are experiencing negative health effects caused by caffeine consumption, your doctor is the one who should give you advice relevant to your specific needs.
 These are simply the steps I took to unplug the continuous caffeine drip that I had been on for most of my life.

-- Figure out what it is you love about the caffeine experience.
-It’s also important to figure out why you’re so addicted to caffeine in the first place.
+It’s also important to figure out why you want caffeine in the first place.
 What feelings or sensations does that cup of coffee give you that makes you crave it?
 For me, I realized that I like to have something warm and fragrant to drink at least every morning, even during the summer.
 Decaffeinated herbal tea works just as well for that, so I’m not missing out on part of what I loved most about the coffee drinking experience.